Satya Pal Jain: Parliamentary career

 In August 2004, he was nominated as the All India Convener of Legal Cell of BJP and was re-nominated as a member of the National Executive Committee of the BJP.
 In 2006, he was again nominated as a member of the National Executive Committee of the BJP for the third time, consecutively.

 From May 2007 – June 2010, he was made the Incharge (Prabhari) of Himachal Pradesh unit of the BJP.
 During his tenure, the BJP formed the government in Himachal Pradesh in December 2007, by winning 41 out of 68 seats in the Assembly.

 He was elected as the Dean of the Faculty of Law, Panjab University Chandigarh in December 2007.

-He was appointed as the election agent of Bhairon Singh Shekhawat and Nezma Heptullah, the NDA's candidates for the election to the office of the President of India and the Vice-President of India, in July 2007.
+He was appointed as the election agent of Bhairon Singh Shekhawat and Najma Heptullah, the NDA's candidates for the election to the office of the President of India and the Vice President of India, in July 2007.

 In June 2010, he was nominated as the All India in Incharge of the Legal & Legislative Cell of BJP.

 In February 2011, he was nominated as a Member of the eight-member high-powered BJP Election Reforms Committee formed by Nitin Gadkari, All India President of BJP to comprehensively study the election-related issues, such as the effect of black money in the elections, criminalization of politics, the efficacy of EVMs and reservation for women in Parliament and State Legislatures.

 In July 2012, he was appointed as the Authorised Representative of P. A. Sangma, the NDA's candidate for the election to the office of the President of India.

 In December 2012, he was elected to the Panjab University Syndicate, the highest decision-making body of the University.

 In March 2013, he was re-nominated as a member of the National Executive Committee of the BJP for the 5th consecutive term by Rajnath Singh, National President, BJP.

 In May 2013, he was nominated as the Chairman of the six-member National Legal Working Group of the BJP formed by Rajnath Singh, National President, BJP to study comprehensively important legal issues and help the party to effectively formulate its stand on all legal subjects.

 In March 2015, he was re-nominated as a member of the National Executive Committee of the BJP for the 7th consecutive term by Amit Shah, National President, BJP.